 Whilst on placement or work experience many students find themselves pressed for time and often fit in library visits in the evenings or at weekends.
-It’s therefore useful to remind yourself of our opening times, which can be accessed via the Opening Hours tab above.
+It’s therefore useful to remind yourself of our opening hours.

 It’s easy to check your library account whilst on placement: there are instructions here.
-You will be able to monitor what you have on loan, renew items, view the status of reservations, and check for fines.
+You will be able to monitor what you have on loan and view the status of any book requests you've made.

-If during your placement or work experience you will be living some distance away from Lincoln it’s worth checking if you can use other libraries that will be more local to you.
-Public libraries are the obvious example but you might be surprised to learn how many other types of libraries you can visit.
-For more about this click on the Using Other Libraries tab towards the top of the page.
+If during your placement or work experience you will be living some distance away from Lincoln it’s worth checking if you can use other libraries more local to you.

-The library team is often contacted by students on longer placements or periods of work experience who have either received notices about overdue loans that they didn’t realise were due back, or who are unable to return their loans because they are living and/or working some distance away.
-Fines are not excused in these circumstances so it’s important you manage your loans effectively to reduce any unnecessary expenditure.
+We are often contacted by students on longer placements or periods of work experience who are unable to return their loans because they are living and/or working some distance away.

-We strongly advise, before borrowing library resources, that you take time to consider if and how you will be able to return them, particularly if you are about to go on placement or work experience, and particularly with items such as one week loans which attract higher fines.
+We strongly advise, before borrowing library resources, that you therefore consider if and how you will be able to return loans if they are requested by other borrowers, particularly items such as one week loans.

-A reminder that with the exception of Storysacks®, which cannot be borrowed, and DVDs and artefact boxes, which can be borrowed for 3 weeks at a time, all of the children's resources located in the Teaching Resources Collection on the ground floor of the Library can be borrowed for up to 12 weeks at a time.
+With the exception of Storysacks®, which cannot be borrowed, and DVDs and artefact boxes, which can be borrowed for 3 weeks at a time, all of the children's resources in the Teaching Resources Collection can be borrowed for up to 12 weeks at a time.
 This extended loan period, available to all BGU students, is specifically designed to assist trainee teachers wishing to take the resources into schools during teaching placements.

-To ensure that you use your time effectively it can be a good idea to prepare for a library visit in advance.
-For example, you can use WorldCat (see the link at the top of the page) to:
+To ensure you use your time effectively it can be a good idea to plan library visits ahead of time.
+For example, by using WorldCat to:

-WorldCat and other online resources are particularly useful when on placement or work experience because they can be accessed from any internet connection at any time of the day.
+Online resources are particularly useful when on placement or work experience because they can be accessed anywhere at any time of the day.

 For more about WorldCat, including accessing resources off campus, see our All About WorldCat LibGuide.